Ariffurrhmn/Dev-Tracker/README.md

 - **Local Storage**: All data stored locally in your browser using SQL.js (WebAssembly SQLite)
 - **Export/Import**: Backup and restore your data
 - **No Backend Required**: Fully client-side application
+- **Demo Database**: Generate a sample database with 2 weeks of data to explore all features

 ## 🚀 Getting Started

+### Quick Demo (Optional)
+To see the app with sample data:
+1. Open `generate-demo-db.html` in your browser
+2. Click "Generate & Download Database"
+3. In DevTracker, click "RESTORE" and select the downloaded `devtracker_demo.sqlite` file
+4. Explore all features with pre-populated data!

+## 📦 Installation

 ### Prerequisites
 - A modern web browser (Chrome, Firefox, Edge, Safari)